 By combining candy-colored paint jobs with muscle car attitude and Southern California cool, Hot Wheels cars changed the toy world forever in 1968.
-More than 40 years after their introduction, Hot Wheels are now one of the most popular toys collected for fun and profit.
+Fifty years after their introduction, Hot Wheels remain one of the most popular toys collected for fun and profit.

 With that in mind, we pulled together our Top 10 list of greatest Hot Wheels cars of all time.
 The list is based on rarity and value.
 And while it’s true there might be cars with greater monetary value, a far as we’re concerned this list features some of the most priceless pieces of Hot Wheels history collectors can find.

 It’s reported that only 12 of these cars were packaged and released on the Blue Card with white Collector Number 271 due to the way the cards were printed 12 to a sheet.

 There have only been six of these Collector Number 271 Funny Cars found to still be carded today.
 To date, no variations of this car have been found.
 Note: This Hot Wheels car must be in the #271 package to realize the value noted.
 Furthermore, its value is $3,500 blister pack.